When Things Start Slowing In Ways You Can't Ignore

 If you’re still building context, the Self‑Assessment is the better starting point.

-Before you reach out, be honest about one thing:
+Before reaching out, ask yourself one thing:

-If yes — or if you suspect it might be — the diagnostic is designed for exactly that moment.
+If yes, or if you suspect it might be, the diagnostic is designed for exactly that moment.

 If not, this isn’t the right starting point yet.